 We are suitable for the business traveller too and can offer longer term lettings, Monday to Friday with full laundry & cleaning service.

 It is luxury accommodation with a large open plan kitchen/diner/living room with corner double sofabed, 1 first floor double bedroom with a king size bed and a ground floor modern 'wet room' shower room (no bath).

-The living area has TV with freeview, DVD player, a selections of DVDs, a stereo with IPod dock and a full size table football for pure adult entertainment.
+The living area has 40'' LED TV internet enabled with Apple TV and freeview, DVD player, a selections of DVDs, a stereo with IPod dock and a full size table football for pure adult entertainment.
 We provide secure fibre optic wireless internet which is specific to The Coach House.

 The kitchen is small put perfectly formed with a fridge, gas hob, combination microwave oven/grill, dualit 2 piece toaster and a Nespresso coffee machine.
 A selection of teas, coffee capsules and basic condiments are provided free of charge.
 We provide all linen (bedding & 4 pillows, 3 towels per person, dressing gowns, slippers and flip flops)